 Levels of “Processed”

-Processed foods get an average of 2.4% of their calories from added sugars.
-Unfortunately, ultra-processed foods get an average of 21% of their calories from added sugars (yikes!).
+While processed foods get an average of 2.4% of their calories come from added sugars, ultra-processed foods get an average of 21% of the calories from added sugars (yikes!).
 Excessive sugar intake, especially from sugary beverages, is associated with a myriad of health issues, from obesity to diabetes.

 Top Tips for Picking Clean-Label Packaged Foods